The Long Story About Quantitative Easing

 A thing to note here regarding private banks is that they are key players in the money supply of your economy.
 If your central bank can add money to the economy, your private banks can multiply the money that already exists in circulation through a system known as 'fractional reserve banking'.
 It means that a bank can lend as much as it wants, keeping only a fraction of the funds left as collateral.

 Fractional reserve banking - an explanatory example

 For example, Joe comes to a bank, starts an account and deposits $100.
 Thanks to the fractional reserve banking system, the bank can now loan $90 of Joe's money, keeping only 10% in reserve.
 Jack, the next guy is interested in a loan, get's $90 to repay a bet he lost to Steve.
 Steve takes the 90$ and puts it in his own account in his own bank.

 Now Steve's bank can loan $81 - to the next guy who needs a loan - Mark, and so on.
 We have Joe with a $100 on his account, Steve with $90 on his account and Mark with $81 in his pocket, totaling $271 in our little example economy.
 But in fact there is only $100.
 That is how money is multiplied by private banks, but only on the condition that it is loaned.

 One last thing about the banking system.
 It is important to realise that despite the banking system being able to influence the supply of money, it can only indirectly influence the demand for it.
-Jack has to want to come to a bank for a loan and the bank, in its turn, has to want to borrow money from the central bank
+Jack has to want to come to a bank for a loan, and the bank has to want to borrow money from the central bank